openworm/bt-gsoc-2019/README.md

 ```
 sudo apt install python-libtorrent
 ```
--To start the seeding of a file( In this case the file is test.txt )
+-To start the seeding of a file(specify file of choice, in this case the file is test.txt )
 ```
 python Uploading/seed.py
 ```